kemdict/kemdict/ARCHITECTURE.md

 Make is used as the task runner.

-The project is built on Netlify's CI to ensure we try to run the SQLite interface (`better-sqlite3`) on the same Node version.
+The project is built on GitHub Pages.
+The Node version during build is set to 16 to match what the serverless function will run on, as this is necessary to run the SQLite interface (`better-sqlite3`).